bombayblur/spacex/README.md

 # SpaceX Launches Tracker

 This project was created using React, Typescript, Apollo, Graphql.
+Just run the project using `yarn start` or `npm start` to get started.

 ## Available Scripts